osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 </Tabs>

-Once the track is created or imported inside OsmAnd, it can be found in the track list in [My places](../../personal/myplaces).
-After that, you can select required file from [available tracks](../../personal/tracks/manage-tracks.md), highlight it on the map and afterward use for navigation.
-From now you can start navigation by track using quick action button in [Track context menu](../../map/track-context-menu.md#quick-actions) (opens by choosing one of [highlighted tracks](./route-navigation.md#previous-route--history) on the map, or by tap the track file im [My Places](../../personal/myplaces.md) section of the Main menu) or from navigation menu, that can be reached by tap:
+If a track has been created or imported into OsmAnd, it can be found in the track list in [My places](../../personal/myplaces).
+You can select the required file from the [available tracks](../../personal/tracks/manage-tracks.md), highlight it on the map, and then use it for navigation.

+Navigation on a track can be started using the quick action button in the [Track context menu](../../map/track-context-menu.md#quick-actions) (opened by selecting one of the [highlighted tracks](./route-navigation.md#previous-route--history) on the map or by tapping a track file in the [My Places](../../personal/myplaces.md) section of the Main menu) or from the navigation menu, which is opened by tapping:

-- [The navigation button](../../widgets/map-buttons.md#directions) on the map screen.
+- [*Navigation button*](../../widgets/map-buttons.md#directions) on the map screen.
-- Navigation section in the Main menu  *(<Translate android="true" ids="shared_string_menu,shared_string_navigation"/>)*.
+- *Navigation section* in the Main menu  *(<Translate android="true" ids="shared_string_menu,shared_string_navigation"/>)*.

-In the [Navigation menu](./route-navigation.md#navigation-menu) go to *<Translate android="true" ids="shared_string_settings,follow_track"/>*.
+- In the [*Navigation menu*](./route-navigation.md#navigation-menu) go to *<Translate android="true" ids="shared_string_settings,follow_track"/>*.

 ### Choose segments